 |

-Organ in Lower Church of present building:
+Organ in Lower Church:

 Electro-pneumatic action